astefano/CoVerTS/README.md

 # CoVerTS
-a prototype for the verification of state properties for timed systems
+a prototype for the verification of state properties for timed systems; it served as a proof of concept for

 Requirements:
 - Z3 (z3.codeplex.com)